 After the government put measures in place for the Covid-19 pandemic, all schools and therapy centres closed.
 During that time, March to December 2020, SEP called all families from the SEP projects on a regular basis.
-SEP projects are: Ujiachilie Project – St Joseph in Kahawa Sukari, Stella Cometa in Machakos, Maria Njeri Foundation in Kikuyu, and Edmund Rice Centre in Kibera.
+SEP projects are: Ujiachilie Project – St Joseph in Kahawa Sukari, Stella Cometa in Machakos, Maria Njeri Foundation in Kikuyu, and Mary Rice Centre in Kibera.

 Parents received moral support and therapy intervention via the phone.
 Each SEP therapist had the responsibility to follow up on one community.
 In case of need referrals to colleagues were made to ensure accurate advice was given in relation to the required intervention.